Clay-foundation/model/docs/clay-v0/model_finetuning.md

 Let's take a look at how we are finetuning on the benchmark datacube-adapted [Cloud to Street - Microsoft Flood Dataset](https://beta.source.coop/repositories/c2sms/c2smsfloods).
-As a reminder, that is a downstream segmentation task for identifiying water pixels in recorded flood events.
+As a reminder, that is a downstream segmentation task for identifying water pixels in recorded flood events.
 It's a binary segmentation problem, specifically.

 We process the datacubes into batches formatted in the way the pretrained Clay